Yardbarker

 Actual matchup: Los Angeles Rams over Cincinnati Bengals, 23-20.

 Tom Brady and Bill Belichick won six Super Bowls together in New England.
 Was it all Brady?
 Was it all Belichick?
 These questions would have been put to bed in this Super Bowl.
 Make no mistake, this would have been a legacy match.
-Hopefully, we get to see this one happen before they retire.
+Unfortunately, we've been denied the chance to see this ever come to pass after Brady's retirement after the 2022 season.

 4 of 20